Spider Vein and Vein Therapy

 Spider veins are small enlarged superficial blood vessels that appear red or blue.
 They commonly occur on the legs, but frequently occur on the face or elsewhere.

 After several treatments, most patients can expect a 50 percent to 90 percent improvement.
 However, fading is gradual, usually over months.
-Diappearance of spider veins is usually achieved, but similar veins may appear in the same general area.
+Disappearance of spider veins is usually achieved, but similar veins may appear in the same general area.

 Yes.
 All skin types and skin colors respond equally well.